oracle-livelabs/weblogic/webcenter-content/wcc-records/initialize-environment/initialize-environment.md

 ## Task 2: Install Records on UCM and configure the Setup Checklist

-> **Note:** *Records* option in the menu bar indicates that there is already Records installed and configured.
-In that case you can skip this task and proceed to next lab if Records Initial setup is completed.
+> **Note:** *Records* option in the menu bar indicates that there are already Records installed and configured.
+In that case, you can skip this task and proceed to the next lab if the Records Initial setup is completed.

-1. Login to Content server as an administrator and click on **Configure Records Settings** under Administration tab as shown in the image below.
+1. Log in to the Content server as an administrator and click on **Configure Records Settings** under the Administration tab as shown in the image below.

     ![This image shows how to configure record settings](./images/configure-records-settings.png "Configure Records Settings")